George Nigh

-George Patterson Nigh (born June 9, 1927) is an American politician and civic leader from the U.S. state of Oklahoma.
+George Patterson Nigh (June 9, 1927 – July 30, 2025) was an American politician and civic leader from the state of Oklahoma.
 Nigh served as the 17th and the 22nd governor of Oklahoma and as the eighth and tenth lieutenant governor of Oklahoma.
 He was the first Oklahoma governor to be re-elected and the first to win all 77 counties in the state.
 Additionally, short term vacancies in the governor's office twice resulted in Nigh assuming gubernatorial duties while serving as lieutenant governor.

-Following his service as governor, Nigh served on the board of directors of JCPenney and as president of the University of Central Oklahoma and as director and public relations advisor for International Bank of Commerce.
+Following his service as governor, Nigh served as president of the University of Central Oklahoma.
 Prior to his election to statewide office, he worked as a teacher and legislator.
-Since the death of John M. Patterson of Alabama in June 2021, Nigh has been the earliest-serving former governor in the United States.

 Early life and career

-Nigh was born in McAlester, Oklahoma, and was the son of Wilbur R. and Irene Crockett Nigh.
-He served in the United States Navy from 1945 to 1946 and graduated from East Central State College in Ada, Oklahoma, in 1951.
-Nigh had remained a bachelor until after he left public office for the first time.
-He then met and married Donna Mashburn, who had a young son.
-The Nighs later had a daughter.
+Nigh was born in McAlester, Oklahoma, on June 9, 1927, and was the son of Wilbur R. and Irene Crockett Nigh.
+He had four siblings and worked at a grocery store as a child before graduating from McAlester High School in 1945.
+He joined the United States Navy in 1945 and served on the USS Ranger before leaving the navy to attend college in 1946.
+He graduated from Eastern Oklahoma State College with an associate's in liberal arts in 1948 and East Central University with a teaching degree in 1950.
+While a student at East Central University in 1950, he ran for the Oklahoma House of Representatives and won.

+He was the brother of William Nigh, an Oklahoma representative.